aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 - This is a [limited availability feature](/docs/platform/concepts/beta_services).
 To try it out, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 - You need [super admin](/docs/platform/howto/make-super-admin) permissions to enable governance.

 ## Enable governance

 1. Access the [Aiven Console](https://console.aiven.io/) and click **Admin**.
-1. On the organization administration page, click <ConsoleLabel name="Apache Kafka governance"/>.
+1. On the organization page, click <ConsoleLabel name="Apache Kafka governance"/>.
 1. Click **Enable governance**.
-1. Select or create a user group to manage topics.
+1. Select a user group to manage topics.
 This group is the default group and owns all topics in the organization.
    - If no user group exists, click **Create new user group**.
      - Enter the group name and description.
      - Click **Create group**.
    - Select the created user group.
 1. Click **Next**.
-1. Define resource visibility for the topic catalog.
+1. Define resource visibility for the Apache Kafka topic catalog.
 1. Select **Project** or **Organization** visibility.

-   - **Project**: Users can view Aiven for Apache Kafka resources in the topic catalog if they are project members.
+   - **Project**: Users can view Aiven for Apache Kafka resources in the Apache Kafka topic catalog if they are project members.
-   - **Organization**: Users can view all Aiven for Apache Kafka resources of the organization in the topic catalog, regardless of individual project access.
+   - **Organization**: Users can view all Aiven for Apache Kafka resources across the organization in the Apache Kafka topic catalog, regardless of their access to individual projects.

 1. Click **Next**.
 1. Set global default topic configurations:
-   - Click **Keep defaults**.
-Review the default values on the confirmation window.
+   - To use the default settings, click **Keep defaults** and review the default values on the confirmation window.
    - Click **Enable governance**.

    Alternatively, to customize: